Clopton Lloyd-Jones: F.A. Cup competitions

 He appeared for the Rovers in FA Cup ties for three further seasons.
 In the 1880–81 season, he scored one of his team's 15 goals to nil against Finchley in the first round.
 Early in the fourth round tie against Upton Park (12 February 1881) he was injured.
-He recovered to appear, without scoring, in their losing fifth round tie against Old Carthusians, who won the Cup Final.
+He recovered to appear, without scoring, in their losing fifth-round tie against Old Carthusians.
 He did not play at all during the 1881–82 season.

 In that of 1882–83 he scored one of his team's seven goals against Hanover United in second round (2 December 1882) and appeared in the third round against Windsor Home Park in the third (6 January 1883).
 In the fifth round, as in 1881, he appeared with his team against Old Carthusians again, scoring one of four goals to five, again on losing side.
 In his last London soccer season of 1883–84, he appeared in the second round against Rochester and in the losing third round against Swifts.